minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 (218) 529–3600

 Archived bankruptcy records are available by requesting desired records online, by mail, fax, or email from the National Archives and Records Administration.
-Requestors can also request copies of available or destroyed case files from the NARA clerk’s office.
+Requestors may also request copies of available or destroyed case files from the NARA clerk’s office.

 How do I Find Out if My Bankruptcy Case is Closed in Minnesota?